asvyazhin/CSS-guideline/README.md

 </div><!-- /content -->
 ```

-## Id and classes for javascript
+## Id and classes for Javascript

 Id and class attributes are intended to work only with javascript should not receive any decoration styles and always should be prefixed with 'js-'.

-## Responsive design
+## Common rules for responsive design

 * Font size can be specified in '%', 'em' or 'rem' (with callbacks in 'em' for old browsers).
-You can not specify the font size in fixed units like 'px' or 'pt'. *Exception:* 'pt' can only be used for the printed version of the page.
+You shouldn't specify the font size in fixed units like 'px' or 'pt'. *Exception:* 'pt' can only be used for the printed version of the page.
 * Do not specify a unit of measurement for the 'line-height'.
 So 'line-height' will be designed proportionally to the current font size.
 ```css
 line-height: 1.4;
 ```

-* Do not use <table> for layout
+* Do not use \<table\> for layouts.
-* For padding it is desirable to use em instead of px
+* For padding it is desirable to use em instead of px.
-* All responsive pages should have 'viewport' meta-tag
+* All responsive pages should have 'viewport' meta-tag.
 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-* Following to Mobile-first style we should use only 'min-width' for media queries
+* Following to mobile-first style we should use only 'min-width' for media queries.
 ```css
 @media all and (min-width: 50em) {...}
 ```